tutoriel-pandul/bitcoin-educational-content/courses/eco102/en.md

 ![image](assets/image/18/IMG4.webp)
 They know better what is good for others and will impose their conception of good on everyone; these are the philanthropists.
 They have created false rights that are today called social rights.
 Social rights are nothing more than rights over the labor of others, rights to dispose of one's property, the fruit of one's labor: the right to housing, the right to health, to education, to work, to minimum wage, etc.

 What is plunder?
 It is the exact opposite of property, Bastiat tells us.
-To plunder comes from the Latin spoliare, which means to strip.
+To plunder comes from the Latin _spoliare_, which means to strip.
 We have seen that man can only live by appropriating things, by applying his faculties to things, that is, by working.
 Alas, he can also appropriate the product of the faculties of his fellow man, that is, to plunder him.

 ![image](assets/image/18/IMG5.webp)